Skip to main content

 Who should choose it, who should compare further

-Choose La Tablée if its opening hours line up with your plans and you want a restaurant meal in Le Havre without relying on unverified assumptions.
+Choose La Tablée if its opening hours line up with your plans and you want a restaurant meal in Le Havre.
 It is a better fit for diners who are comfortable checking current details directly than for those who need a fully documented dining brief in advance.
-The confirmed smart-casual dress code also makes it direct to prepare for without treating it as a highly formal occasion.
+The smart-casual dress code also makes it direct to prepare for without treating it as a highly formal occasion.

-The verdict: La Tablée is worth considering as part of a Le Havre dining shortlist, especially for dinner from Tuesday to Saturday or lunch on Thursday and Friday.
-The verified information does not support specific claims about cuisine, prices, dishes, service format, awards, or booking difficulty, so use the confirmed hours and dress code as the reliable planning base.
+The verdict: La Tablée works as part of a Le Havre dining shortlist, especially for dinner from Tuesday to Saturday or lunch on Thursday and Friday.
+Use the confirmed hours and dress code as the reliable planning base.
 For broader planning, use Pearl's Le Havre restaurants guide alongside other city guides.

 Location